Trilateration using Unlabeled Path or Loop Lengths: Introduction

 \section{Introduction}

 We are motivated by the following signal processing scenario.
 Suppose there is a ``configuration'' $\pn$ of $n$ points in, say, $\RR^2$ or $\RR^3$.
 Let a ``path'' be a finite sequence of these points, and a ``loop'' be a path that begins and ends at the same point.
+(We will use these terms to refer to the formal graph-theoretic notions of a ``walk'' and a ``closed walk''.)
 Each such path or loop in $\p$ has a Euclidean length.

 Let $\p_1$ be a distinguished point.
 In our scenario, it may represent the location of an omnidirectional emitter and receiver of sound or radiation.
 Let the other points in $\p$ represent the positions of small objects that behave as omnidirectional scatterers.